 How do I deposit money into an online sportsbook account?

 Once you sign up and have an active account, you need to transfer funds in and out of your account to place bets.
-Arizona sports betting sites are very likely to follow the same systems that are used in other legal states.
+Arizona sports betting sites follow the same systems that are used in other legal states.